 NOTE 1: Results are based on IBIS simulations for the given example boards (TYPE).
 Timing analysis should be performed to determine if timing requirements can be met for the particular system.

 EMIF big endian mode correctness

-The HD8 pin device endian mode (LENDIAN) selects the endian mode of operation (Little or Big Endian).
-For the device, Little Endian is the default setting.
+The device Endian mode pin (LENDIAN) selects the endian mode of operation (little endian or big endian) for the device.
+Little endian is the default setting.